Honorifics (linguistics): Guugu-Yimidhirr

 In Guugu-Yimidhirr, a traditional Australian Aboriginal language, special avoidance lexemes are used to express deference when in the presence of tabooed in-law relatives.
 In other words, speakers will either be completely prohibited from speaking to one's mother-in-law or must employ "avoidance language" to one's brother-in-law.
 The brother-in-law language involves a special set of words to replace regular Guugu-Yimidhirr words and the speaker must avoid words which could suggest reference to genitalia or bodily acts.
 This brother-in-law language therefore indexes a deferential social relationship of the brother-in-law to the speaker and is reflected in the appropriate social behavior of Guugu-Yimidhirr society.
 For example, one avoids touching tabooed in-laws, looking at them, joking with them, and cursing in their presence.

 Mortlockese

 The Mortlockese language uses avoidance speech between genders.
-In Mortlock culture, there are many restrictions and rules when interacting with people of the opposite gender, such as how only males are allowed to go fishing or how women are supposed to lower their posture in the presence of men.
+In Mortlock culture, there are many restrictions and rules when interacting with people of the opposite gender, such as how only men and boys are allowed to go fishing or how women are supposed to lower their posture in the presence of men.
 This avoidance speech showcases one of these restrictions/rules.
 This gender-restrictive vocabulary can only be used when speaking to people of the same gender.
 For men, this is sometimes referred to as kapsen leefalang or the speech of the cookhouse.